Global linear convergence of Evolution Strategies with recombination on scaling-invariant functions: Introduction

 \new{While most theoretical studies of linear convergence concern a (1+1)-ES\del{ algorithm framework}, the $(1,\lambda)$-ES with self-adaptation has been analyzed on the sphere function \cite{auger2005convergence} and more recently an ODE method has been developed and \new{applied to}\del{exemplified for} a $(\mu \slash \mu,\lambda)$-ES \new{with a specific step-size adaptation} concluding linear convergence on the sphere function when the learning rate is small enough \cite{akimoto2022ode}}. \new{Our analysis holds for wider classes of functions and does not impose a small learning rate.
 However it does not allow to obtain the sign of the convergence rate.}

-A few studies attempt to analyze ES with\del{ a} covariance matrix adaptation: \new{A variant of CMA-ES\del{ where the algorithm is} modified to ensure a sufficient decrease globally converges (but not provably linearly) \cite{diouane2015globally}.} Provided the eigenvalues \new{of the covariance matrix} stay upper bounded and bounded away from zero (which is not the case in the affine-invarian\new{t} CMA-ES), a (1+1)-CMA-ES with any covariance matrix update and proper step-size adaptation converges linearly \cite{akimoto2020}. \del{ In addition, Akimoto et al.\ prove that w}\nnew{W}hen convergence occurs on a twice continuously differentiable function for CMA-ES without step-size adaptation, the limit point is a local (or global) optimum~\cite{akimoto2010theoretical}.} \\
+A few studies attempt to analyze ES\nnew{s} with\del{ a} covariance matrix adaptation: \new{A variant of CMA-ES\del{ where the algorithm is}, modified to ensure a sufficient decrease, globally converges (but not provably linearly) \cite{diouane2015globally}.} Provided the eigenvalues \new{of the covariance matrix} stay upper bounded and bounded away from zero (which is not the case in the affine-invarian\new{t} CMA-ES), a (1+1)-CMA-ES with any covariance matrix update and proper step-size adaptation converges linearly \cite{akimoto2020}.
+When convergence occurs on a twice continuously differentiable function for CMA-ES without step-size adaptation, the limit point is a local (or global) optimum~\cite{akimoto2010theoretical}.} \\

 This paper is organized as follows.
 We present in Section~\ref{cb-saes-framework} the algorithm framework, the assumptions on the algorithm and the class of objective functions where the convergence analysis is carried out.
 In Section~\ref{main-results} we present the main \new{proof idea to prove a linear behavior and present the ensuing proof structure}.
 In Section~\ref{stability-markov-process}, we present \new{different} Markov chain notions and tools needed for our analysis.
 In Section~\ref{normalized-chain-section}, we establish different stability properties on the \normalized\ Markov chain.
 We \new{state and prove} the main results in Section~\ref{consequences-section}.\del{In Section~\ref{previous-works},\done{fix reference} we highlight previous works related to this paper.} \new{Notations are summarized in Table~\ref{notations}.}